nasa/cape/doc/pycart/examples/thrust/missile.rst

         }

-In addition to our usual *mach*, *alpha*, *config*, and *Label* parameters that are part of the standard pyCart setup, we have added a few *Trajectory>Keys*.
+In addition to our usual *mach*, *alpha*, *config*, and *Label* parameters that are part of the standard pyCart setup, we have added a few *RunMatrix>Keys*.
 The first two are dynamic pressure (*q*) and freestream static temperature (*T*).
-These are both recognized by pyCart as standard variables, and no descriptions are needed in the *Trajectory>Definitions* section.
+These are both recognized by pyCart as standard variables, and no descriptions are needed in the *RunMatrix>Definitions* section.

 The next trajectory key is *tilt*, which is defined so that it pitches the engine block from :numref:`fig-pycart-ex08-engine` by an angle equal to the value of this variable.
-The fact that this is a rotation is set in the *Type* option within *Trajectory>Definitions>tilt*.
+The fact that this is a rotation is set in the *Type* option within *RunMatrix>Definitions>tilt*.
 The center of rotation is set as ``[8.0, 0.0, 0.0]``, which is the center of the back plane of the arrow.
 The value of *Axis* makes this a pitch rotation.  *CompID* is a list of components that are rotated, which can be either strings or component numbers.
 This is a